jkingdon/hilbert/README.md

-Rhilbert is a formalized math layer (very experimental, for now) on top of hilbert-kernel.
+The Hilbert gem contains ruby bindings to formalized math.
+What is currently here is on top of hilbert-kernel but adding JHilbert as an alternative is likely until hilbert-kernel is more complete.

 Rationale
 ---------